cryptocrowd-city/xcrc-core-wallet/doc/xaya/interface.md

   Additional data about the attached block, which might be used by the game engine in the update logic.
 * **`TXID`:**
-  The Xaya transaction ID of the transaction that performed the given move.
+  The CRyptoCrowd transaction ID of the transaction that performed the given move.
   This is mostly useful as a key and to correlate a single transaction through different endpoints of the API (if necessary).
 * **`UPDATED-NAME`:**